jjsvenson/jj-svenson-baseball-analytics/dailyhittingreport.md

 Using R as a tool and Trackman CSVs as my data, I aimed to make a report that could be used daily to evaluate a team's hitters.

 ## Project Description
 Working as a Baseball Analytics Intern for the Yarmouth-Dennis Red Sox of the Cape Cod Baseball League, I aimed to create a coded report in R that could be used on a day to day basis to evaluate a team's hitters.
 The report uses Trackman data to present statistics relating to a hitter's performance in terms of contact quality, contact rates based on pitch type/location as well as ball/strike count, general approach and swing decisions, and on-base metrics.
 It is also color coded based on league averages for better interpretability.
+I find the day to day use of this report useful because it not only shows you season-long performance, but also recent performance in terms of both a hitter's last 18 plate appearances and their most recent game.
+This is useful for indentifying long term season trends as well as how hitters have been performing recently.
 Formal definitions of the statistics are listed below:

 #### Performance:
 - **Bullet/Swing (tables sorted by descending Bullet/Swing)**